Florida Land for Sale

 Florida Land Information

-Based on recent LandWatch data, Florida ranks ninth in the United States for the combined amount of land currently for sale in the state.
-Internal data from LandWatch shows $43 billion of land listings for sale in Florida.
-With tens of thousands of properties and rural land for sale in the state, LandWatch has a combined 646,644 acres of land for sale in Florida.
-The average price of land listings for sale in Florida is $593,668.
-Based on data from the U.S. Department of Agriculture, Florida is one of the biggest peanut-farming states in the country.
+Based on recent LandWatch data, Florida ranks ninth in the nation for the combined amount of land currently for sale in the state.
+Recent internal data records $45 billion of Florida land parcels and rural property for sale.
+With tens of thousands of properties and rural land for sale in the state, LandWatch has a combined 728,257 acres of Florida land for sale.
+The average price of land parcels and rural property for sale in Florida is $602,438.
+According to data from the U.S. Department of Agriculture, Florida is one of the biggest peanut-farming states in the country.
 Florida's agricultural economy is diverse and significant, with a variety of crops and livestock produced throughout the state.
 The top agricultural commodities include citrus fruits, sugarcane, tomatoes, and cattle.
 The industry is a major employer in rural areas and contributes billions of dollars to the state's economy each year.
 The state has been ranked among the ten best states for retirees by Kiplinger.
-In terms of landmass, Florida is the country's 22nd-largest state, covering 65,758 square miles (42 million acres).
+In terms of size, Florida is the country's 22nd-largest state, covering 65,758 square miles (42 million acres).
 Wildlife to be found on land for sale in Florida include turkey, whitetail deer, quail, dove, hog, and ducks.
 Anglers can enjoy casting for bass, catfish, trout, and walleye.

 Florida's hunting land is diverse and plentiful, with a variety of game species available for hunters.
 The state offers both public and private lands for hunting, including wetlands, forests, and prairies.
 The top game species include white-tailed deer, wild hog, turkey, and waterfowl.
 Florida also has a number of hunting regulations and permits to ensure responsible and sustainable hunting practices.